KaraCapozzi/panda-the-bear-js/answers.md

-Select the heading that says "Employment" and change it to something else. (hint: use a descendant selector)

-titles = document.querySelectorAll('.info-title')
+3.  titles = document.querySelectorAll('.info-title')
 (3) [h3.info-title, h3.info-title, h3.info-title]

 titles[1].innerText = "Work"

-Change the colour of the body.
+4.  body = document.querySelector('body')
+body.style.background = 'blue'

-Change the colour of each element using the highlight class.
+5. Change the colour of each element using the highlight class.
 Use a for loop to do this.

-Change the font family of the h1 to 'monospace'.
+6. Change the font family of the h1 to 'monospace'.

-Find a way to select the round icons in the sidebar and then change their colour.

-Scroll down to the contact form.
-Change the placeholder attribute of the name field to "identify yourself".
+heading.style.fontFamily = 'monospace'
+"monospace"

+7. left = document.querySelector('aside')

+var bigIcons = document.querySelectorAll('.action-icon-bg')
+undefined
+bigIcons[0]
+<a class=​"action-icon-bg" href=​"#">​…​</a>​
+big = bigIcons[0]
+<a class=​"action-icon-bg" href=​"#">​…​</a>​
+big.style.background = 'yellow'

+8.  title = document.querySelectorAll('.bio-info-title')
+(3) [span.bio-info-title, span.bio-info-title, span.bio-info-title]
+title[0].innerText = 'Identify Yourself'
+"Identify Yourself"

-Change the placeholder attribute of the message field to "state your business".
+9. **** Change the placeholder attribute of the message field to "state your business".

+message = document.querySelectorAll('textarea')
+[textarea#message]

+10.
 Give the name field a "value" attribute of "your nemesis".

-Change the value attribute of the email field to "koalathebear@gmail.com".
+11. Change the value attribute of the email field to "koalathebear@gmail.com".

-Change the value of the submit button on the contact form to "En garde!".
+12. Change the value of the submit button on the contact form to "En garde!".

-We should stop Koala from sending an email to Panda that they might regret!
+13. We should stop Koala from sending an email to Panda that they might regret!
 Find a way to disable the submit button (hint: familiarize yourself with the disabled attribute).

-We should help Panda protect their privacy by erasing their personal details from the sidebar.
+14. We should help Panda protect their privacy by erasing their personal details from the sidebar.